-Are you planning to visit Milan In March?
-Learn what the spring weather is like, what’s happening in town, what to wear, what to pack, and what to expect.
+Are you planning to visit Milan in Marzo?
+Learn what the spring weather is like in March, what to pack, what events are happening in town, and what to expect.

 Although the spring is approaching, Milan in March has all attributes of typical winter month.
 March is still off season period without the crowds and even accommodation prices seem more affordable.